 Kansas City is known for its beautiful parks with sprawling spaces with everything from swings and slides to hiking trails, lakes and places to picnic.
-Here are Kansas City's Top 10 Parks in the Kansas City Metro--so get out and go!
+Here are the top 10 parks in the Kansas City Metro—so get out and go.

 01 of 10

 Shawnee Mission Park is not only one of the biggest parks in Johnson County, but it's also the most visited in the whole state.
 With a whopping 1,250 acres—SMP has everything that makes a park great with beautiful trails, shimmering lake, native wildlife, camping grounds and nice facilities.
 Hike the Mill Creek Streamway Trail (11 miles in total) which is great for old and young alike.